ausmeyer/ausmeyer.github.io/index.md

 Follow me on twitter <a href="https://twitter.com/austingmeyer">@austingmeyer</a>

 ### Current Affliation
 Starting June 15th, 2017 I will be a resident in Columbus, OH.
-If you want to see me, you can schedule an appointment at the South High Primary Care Center.
+If you are a patient who wants to see me, you can schedule an appointment at the South High Primary Care Center starting in July.